 Official majority was retained, however more powers were

-bodies.
+granted to members.
 Limited franchise was introduced in India.

 Indian Council Act, 1909 [Morley – Minto